Chain-Storage/Chain-Storage-Website-V0/README.md

-# Chain Storage Api
+# Chain Storage Website

-This is Chain Storage Node.js api maded from Yurikaza
+This is Chain Storage Node.js and React.js Website made from Yurikaza

 Chain Storage is decentralize storage application provices you to storage files on IPFS storage system.